PAJEAN/uncertaintyDetection/README.md

 Data folder contain WikiWeasel, BioScope and SFU data (after the conversion of the XML format) and various files build by scripts.

 #### Scripts description ####
-Binomial_law.py allow to calculate the binomial law for lemms, bigrams, trigrams and PoS patterns.
-Moreover, this script calculate p(U).
+Binomial_law.py allows to calculate the binomial law for lemms, bigrams, trigrams and PoS patterns.
+Moreover, this script calculates p(U).

-Binomial_law.py use pattern_cue_pos.py to build files lemms, bigrams, trigrams and PoS patterns with their p(w) value.
+Binomial_law.py uses pattern_cue_pos.py to build files lemms, bigrams, trigrams and PoS patterns with their p(w) value.

-Then, MUD.py allow to build features matrice, execute the SVM method and print precision, recall and F-mesure in case of evaluation mode.
+Then, MUD.py allows to build features matrice, executes the SVM method and print precision, recall and F-mesure in case of evaluation mode.

 #### Run ####
 Run MUD.py with at least one option: